Northeast blackout of 2003: Causes

-Background
+Power grid management concepts

 The load on any power network must be immediately matched by its supply and its ability to transmit that power.
 Any overload of a power line or generator can cause costly damage, so the affected device is disconnected from the network if an overload is detected.

 The electrical resistance of a power line causes it to produce more heat as the current it carries increases.
 If this heat is not sufficiently dissipated, the metal conductor in the line will expand and lengthen, so that it sags between supporting structures.
 If the line sags too low, a flash over to nearby objects (such as trees) may occur, causing a transient increase in current.
-Automatic protective relays detect the excessively high current and quickly disconnect the line, with the load previously carried by the line transferred to other lines.
+Automatic protective relays detect the excessively high current and quickly disconnect the line, so the load previously carried by the line is transferred to other lines.
 If the other lines do not have enough spare capacity to accommodate the extra current, their overload protection will react as well, causing a cascading failure.

 System operators are responsible for ensuring that power supply and loads remain balanced, and for keeping the system within safe operational limits such that no single fault can cause the system to fail.
-After a failure affecting their system, operators must obtain more power from generators or other regions or "shed load" (meaning to intentionally cut power or reduce voltage to a given area) until they can be sure that the worst remaining possible failure anywhere in the system will not cause a system collapse.
+After a failure affecting their system, operators must obtain more power from generators or other regions or "shed load" (meaning to intentionally cut power to a given area, similar to a rolling blackout) until they can be sure that the worst remaining possible failure anywhere in the system will not cause a system collapse.
 In an emergency, they are expected to immediately shed load as required to bring the system into balance.

 To assist the operators there are computer systems, with backups, which issue alarms when there are faults in the transmission or generation system.
 Power flow modeling tools let them analyze the state of their network, predict whether any parts of it may be overloaded, and predict the worst possible failure remaining, so that they can change the distribution of generation or reconfigure the transmission system to prevent a failure should this situation occur.
 If the computer systems and their backups fail, the operators are required to monitor the grid manually, instead of relying on computer alerts.
 If they cannot interpret the state of the power grid in such an event, they follow a contingency plan, contacting other plant and grid operators by telephone if necessary.
 If there is a failure, they are also required to notify adjacent areas which may be affected, so those can predict the possible effects on their own systems.